Illuminati Taught Young Women to Trade in Sex

 Here is how she got her husband to marry her.

 "You get the hook in.
-Darling, charming, delicious, sexy you has to have sunk into him so seriously, the hook [is] buried so deep he can't get it out without severe pain, i.e. can't live without you.
+The darling, charming, delicious, sexy you has to have sunk into him so seriously, the hook [is] buried so deep he can't get it out without severe pain, i.e. can't live without you.
 You then close in and deliver your ultimatum.
 I had to deliver mine twice."(27)

 While Brown claims she was loyal, she thinks adultery is just fine.
 The man's wife is to blame if he strays.
 Sex, Brown says, "is a physical feeling" "it feels good... one of the best things we have...." not to be subjected to "a moral imperative."